 The bike shot forward as Max slammed the throttle away from herself, nearly colliding with a line of metal pillars in the center of the track.
 Another series of blasts narrowly missed them.

-“Send something back their way, will ya?”
+“Send something back there way, will ya?”

 Pace focused sharply on the view outside his rear cockpit window, anticipating the trajectory of the vehicle trailing them.
 He shifted the yoke-like controls carefully down, and slowly compressed a pair of triggers with his hands.

 A series of short but powerful snaps could be heard as a torrent of laser blasts emanated from the turret on their own bike, racing backward toward their opponent.
-The Graystar vehicle swung to the left and then right again as it was struck by three or four of them.
+The Vectra vehicle swung to the left and then right again as it was struck by three or four of them.

 “Too early…” grumbled Pace under his breath.